Growing into Music

 My focus has been on Cuba, where I have been researching how children learn rumba and religious music in Havana, Matanzas and Güines; and Venezuela, where I worked with young musicians learning música llanera and classical music (the latter through El Sistema) in Guanare, Portuguesa, and small surrounding towns in the plains of Los Llanos.
 Although music is my principal focus, my project has inevitably spilt over into the realm of dance.

-I am currently working on a series of long and short ethnographic films that will present the results of this project.
-These films will be ready for public dissemination over the Internet by autumn 2012.
+I am currently finishing a series of long and short ethnographic films that present the results of this project.
+The Cuba films can now be viewed here – the Venezuela films will be available on the same site in mid-2013.

-Some of my films have already been shown at the Havana Film Festival, La Linea Festival (London), the “Latin America 2011” trade union conference (London), the National Museum (Bamako, Mali), and several venues in Havana.
+Some of my films have already been shown at the Havana Film Festival, La Linea Festival (London), the “Latin America 2011” trade union conference (London), Oxford University, the National Museum (Bamako, Mali), and several venues in Cuba.